I identify as a highly sensitive person (HSP). This has an impact on my mental health, my creativity and my abilities as an editor.

 - Feeling sensitive to other people’s moods and emotions.
 If someone around me is in the slightest of bad moods, I pick up on it straight away and feel incredibly anxious.
 Part of the reason I’m such a natural people-pleaser is that it’s so unpleasant for me to feel other people’s negative feelings.

-Which is why if I read stuff about depression, I’ll end up feeling depressed myself.
 Most people have the ability to be sympathetic.
 They can understand someone else’s point of view.
-But as an HSP, other people’s moods affect me a little more strongly.
+But as an HSP, other people’s moods often affect me a little more strongly.
 I often end up feeling what I perceive instead of just understanding it.
 Or in other words, what should be sympathy transforms into empathy.

 How being an HSP makes me a good editor

 The upside is that being highly sensitive makes me good at my job – or at least I believe it does.

 I so very genuinely want to help my author clients to the best of my ability.
 I feel I’m able to grasp pretty well and fairly quickly what an author is trying to do with their writing.
 I do this in a number of ways – using questionnaires and exchanging emails, but also through a general feel of the writing itself.